 The development of small and medium businesses to large enterprises, surging demands and increased market size causes network infrastructures to ever adapt and evolve.
 In the process, businesses hire more employees, open branch offices, expand into global markets and centralize network management in a Network Operations Center (NOC).

-For an IT admin, troubleshooting network issues is the top priority and it requires sophisticated network troubleshooting software which identifies and prevents network disruptions and delivers on Service Level Agreements (SLA).
+An IT admin requires sophisticated network troubleshooting software which identifies and prevents network disruptions and delivers on Service Level Agreements (SLA).

 These network troubleshooting tools range from simple command line based troubleshooting utilities to more comprehensive and robust solutions that allows for a systematic, efficient and proactive approach to network troubleshooting, e.g. ManageEngine OpManager.